 The Department of Conservation and Waterways offers opportunities for volunteers to expand current programs and outreach throughout the Township.
 Opportunities are available on a one-time, weekly, or monthly basis depending on how much time a volunteer would like to contribute.
 See the information below, which highlights various activities for volunteers to participate in with the Department.
 Many opportunities are seasonal--if you would like to volunteer, please fill out our Volunteer Form to receive periodic emails detailing events and sign ups.

 Email email@example.com for more information or questions.

-Take place monthly on Town beaches from 9AM-12PM, divided into hour-long time slots from March-October.
-Check back in early 2023 for a schedule of dates and locations!
+Take place monthly on Town beaches from 9AM-12PM, divided into 1.5 hour time slots from March-October.
+See above for dates and registration links!

 Participate in the Town's Shellfish Restoration Program!
 Each year, larval oysters are set upon bags of clam shell and used to construct oyster beds in the Hempstead Bays as a part of the Town's effort to increase diversity and improve water quality.
 Assist staff in bagging shell to give our oysters a home!

 Help your community by affixing educational medallions on your local storm drains.
 Place No Dumping and Pet Waste medallions on storm drains and record location data on provided maps.
 These medallions serve as a reminder that everything entering the drain has environmental consequences and “Only Rain Should Go Down Our Storm Drains!”
 Training and supplies will be provided.

 Survey historical Diamondback Terrapin nesting areas and assist staff in tagging female turtles for research.
 Learn how to record data and locate nesting turtles in and around local preserves and parks.